rr326/ha_ll_notify/README.md

 ## Test

 In your Home Assistant Dashboard, go to Developer Tools > Services.
-Under services, select "ll_notify.success".
-Click "Fill Example Data" from the box below.
-Then click the "Call Service" button.
-If a notification appears on the screen, you are set.

-In your Home Assistant Dashboard, go to Developer Tools > Services.
 Under service, select "ll_notify.success", then click "GO TO YAML MODE".
 In the code box (the one with line numbers), type:

 ```yaml